toku-sa-n/monolithic/README.md

-# Antei
+# Monolithic

-Antei is an experimental Operating System for the `x86_64` architecture written in stable Rust.
+Monolithic is an experimental Operating System for the `x86_64` architecture written in stable Rust.

 ## Dependencies